The Method (novel): Characters

-Moritz Holl is Mia's 27 year old brother, who even before the story starts commits suicide.
+Moritz Holl is Mia's 27-year-old brother, who even before the story starts commits suicide in jail, where he was awaiting a trial for murder.
 He loves nature but is also an independent rebel who wants nothing more than freedom.
-Because of his complex thoughts he couldn't find a person to talk to and therefore created the Ideal beloved, who he passed on to Mia just before his death.
+Because of his complex thoughts he can't find any other person to talk to and therefore invented the "Ideal Beloved", who he passes on to Mia just before his death.
 The name 'Moritz Holl' comes from another character named 'Max' (via the household combination Max and Moritz) in another Novel from Juli Zeh.